-- NM Gov. Michelle Lujan Grisham invoked emergency powers to lock down the City of Gallup to stop tribal members (largely from Navajo Nation) from spreading COVID to state residents. - St. Regis Mohawk Tribe in NY remains closed with a curfew as the region around it reopens, preventing visitors from entering the community.
+- From May 1-10, NM Gov. Michelle Lujan Grisham invoked emergency powers to lock down the City of Gallup to stop tribal members (largely from Navajo Nation) from spreading COVID to state residents. - With new guidance issued May 27, the St. Regis Mohawk Tribe (NY) remains closed with a curfew and quarantine restrictions as the region around it reopens.